 This post is about tzatziki, a Greek favourite that’s now popular all over the world.
 You can easily buy tzatziki in stores and supermarkets but home made is nicer.
-We talk about tzatziki, what is tzatziki and variations on tzatziki.
+We talk about tzatziki, what is tzatziki and variations on tzatziki and I give you my recipe and tips on how to make real tzatziki.
 Tzatziki contains cucumber and Greek yogurt, but what else?
 Garlic, of course, this dish has a lot of garlic.
 Some authentic greek tzatziki recipes contain no herbs, some contain dill, others mint.
 Likewise tzatziki can be made with vinegar or lemon juice.
 We give you the easy tzatziki recipe we use at home, plus a few chef’s tricks to stop your tzatziki being too runny.

 Is tzatziki a sauce, a salad or a dip?
 It is variously referred to as each.
 I’ve even seen it called a spread.
 We’ll just call it tzatziki in this post.

 Tzatziki can trace its roots back to the Ottoman Empire although there are many variations depending on where you find the dish.
 It is common in various forms across Southeastern Europe and the Middle East.